xueming998/3x03_ShoesInvasion/README.md

 4. Find DATABASES and edit to USER, PASSWORD, HOST, PORT according to your setting.
 5. In your terminal, CD to 3x03_ShoesInvasion and do ls command.
 6. Verify there is a 'manage.py' file.
-7. Run `python manage.py makemigrations ShoesInvasionApp` and `python manage.py migrate ShoesInvasionApp`.
+7. Run `python manage.py makemigrations ShoesInvasionApp` and `python manage.py migrate ShoesInvasionApp` and `python manage.py loaddata data.json`.
 8. Under MySQL Workbench shoesinvasion schema, verify that all the tables is created.